jdhao/blog_source/tmux_plugin_management.md

 categories: [Linux]
 ---

-In this post, I want to share how to manage tmux plugins with Tmux plugin manager (i.e., tpm) and also mention a few useful plugins.
+In this post, I want to share how to manage tmux plugins with [Tmux plugin manager]((https://github.com/tmux-plugins/tpm)) (i.e., tpm) and also mention a few useful plugins.

 <!--more-->

 # Install the plugin manager

-Like Vim, to add new tmux plugins, we can either manually install themes or employ a plugin manager.
-[Tpm](https://github.com/tmux-plugins/tpm) is designed for this purpose, which helps to manage your plugins automatically.
+Like Vim, to add new tmux plugins, we can either manually install them or employ a plugin manager.
+Tpm is designed for this purpose, which helps to manage our plugins automatically.

 ## Install tpm ##